benbusby/farside/README.md

 The app runs with an internally scheduled cron task that queries all instances for services defined in [services.json](services.json) every 5 minutes.
-For each instance, as long as the instance takes <5 seconds to respond and returns a 200 status code, the instance is added to a list of available instances for that particular service.
+For each instance, as long as the instance takes <5 seconds to respond and returns a successful response code, the instance is added to a list of available instances for that particular service.
 If not, it is discarded until the next update period.

 Farside's routing is very minimal, with only the following routes: